andyhunne/gentoo-minecraft/README.md

 # gentoo-minecraft
-Files for Mineraft client to be used with tabinol-overlay
+Files for Minecraft client to be used with tabinol-overlay